 Dr. Michael Aaron, Ph.
 D., psychotherapist/sex counselor: You’re in good company—flirting is a learned skill for most people, but it all starts with humor.
-If you can make her laugh without coming off as a clown, you’re on the right track.
+If you can make her laugh without coming off as a clown, you’re on the right track to driving her wild in the best of ways.

 Also key: showing genuine interest in her.
 If she comes away thinking this is an interesting, funny guy who’s also interested in her, that’s a win-win.